open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 sip-portal|0 or 1|The portal for initializing rooms' sip settings and scheduling sip agents to serve for them app|0 or 1|The sample web application for reference, users should use their own application server

-Follow the steps below to set up an MCU cluster:
+Follow the steps below to set up a MCU cluster:

 1. Make sure you have installed the MCU package on each machine before launching the cluster which has been described in section [Install the MCU package](#Conferencesection2_3_3).

-2. Make sure RabbitMQ service is started prior to all MCU cluster nodes.
-RabbitMQ can be deployed on a single node by running following command:
+2. Choose machines to initialize MongoDB and RabbitMQ servers.

+    For MongoDB, do as following:

+        cd Release-<Version>/
+        bin/init-mongodb.sh [--deps]

+    For RabbitMQ, do as following:

+        cd Release-<Version>/
         bin/init-rabbitmq.sh [--deps]

-    **Note**: If you want to enable clustering for rabbitmq, you can refer to rabbitmq's official site (https://www.rabbitmq.com/clustering.html) for details.

-    Make sure mongodb service is started prior to nuve (if DB_URL is not specified, localhost/nuve is used as default.
-You can start mongodb on the same machine with nuve).
-The mongodb can be deployed on a single node by running following command:

-        bin/init-mongodb.sh [--deps] [--DB_URL=dburl]
+   > **Note**: You can change the shell scripts to initialize them according to your own requirement.
+Or choose any other existing MongoDB or RabbitMQ service, like those with cluster support.
+Make sure MongoDB and RabbitMQ services are started prior to all MCU cluster nodes.

 3. Choose a primary machine for nuve.
 This machine must be visible to clients(such as browsers and mobile apps).

-Edit the configuration items of nuve in Release-<Version>/nuve/nuve.toml.
+4. Edit the configuration items of nuve in Release-<Version>/nuve/nuve.toml.

+    - Make sure the [nuve.dataBaseURL] point to the MongoDB instance.
-    Make sure the [rabbit.port] and [rabbit.host] point to the RabbitMQ server.
+    - Make sure the [rabbit.port] and [rabbit.host] point to the RabbitMQ server.

-    **Note**: Make sure the nuve machine is able to access the mongodb service on the network.

-4. Initialize and run MCU manager nuve and the sample application on the primary machine.
+5. Initialize and run MCU manager nuve and the sample application on the primary machine.

     1) Initialize MCU manager nuve for the first time execution:

         cd Release-<Version>/
-        nuve/init.sh [--dburl=HOST/DBNAME]
+        nuve/init.sh

-    The argument dburl is the mongodb url.

     2) Run MCU manager nuve and the sample application with following commands:

         cd Release-<Version>/
         bin/daemon.sh start nuve
         bin/daemon.sh start app
    > **Note**: You can also deploy the sample application server on separated machine, follow instructions at Release-<Version>/extras/basic_example/README.md

-5. Choose a machine to run cluster-manager.
-This machine does not need to be visible to clients, but should be visible to nuve and all workers.
+6. Choose machines to run cluster-managers.
+These machines do not need to be visible to clients, but should be visible to nuve and all workers.
-6. Edit the configurations of cluster-manager in Release-<Version>/cluster_manager/cluster_manager.toml.
+7. Edit the configurations of cluster-manager in Release-<Version>/cluster_manager/cluster_manager.toml.

     - Make sure the [rabbit.port] and [rabbit.host] point to the RabbitMQ server.

-7. Run the cluster-manager with following commands:
+8. Run the cluster-manager on each machine with following commands:

         cd Release-<Version>/
         bin/daemon.sh start cluster-manager

-8. Choose worker machines to run portals.
+9. Choose worker machines to run portals.
 These machines must be visible to clients.
-9. Edit the configuration items of portal in Release-<Version>/portal/portal.toml.
+10. Edit the configuration items of portal in Release-<Version>/portal/portal.toml.
     - Make sure the [rabbit.port] and [rabbit.host] point to the RabbitMQ server
     - Make sure the [portal.ip_address] or [portal.networkInterface] points to the correct network interface which the clients’ signaling and control messages are expected to connect through.
     - The [portal.roles.<role>] section defines the authorized action list for specific role and the [portal.roles.<role>.<action>] section defines the action attributes for this role.

-10. Run the portal on each machine with following commands:
+11. Run the portal on each machine with following commands:

         cd Release-<Version>/
         bin/daemon.sh start portal

-11. Choose worker machine to run session-agent and/or webrtc-agent and/or avstream-agent and/or recording-agent and/or audio-agent and/or video-agent and/or sip-agent.
+12. Choose worker machine to run session-agent and/or webrtc-agent and/or avstream-agent and/or recording-agent and/or audio-agent and/or video-agent and/or sip-agent.
 This machine must be visible to other agent machines.
 If webrtc-agent or sip-agent is running on it, it must be visible to clients.

     - If you want to use Intel<sup>®</sup> Visual Compute Accelerator (VCA) to run video agents, please follow section [Configure VCA nodes](#Conferencesection2_3_10) to enable nodes of Intel VCA as a visible seperated machine.

-12. Edit the configuration items in Release-<Version>/{audio,video,session,access,sip}_agent/agent.toml.
+13. Edit the configuration items in Release-<Version>/{audio,video,session,webrtc,access,sip}_agent/agent.toml.
     - Make sure the [rabbit.port] and [rabbit.host] point to the RabbitMQ server
     - Make sure the [cluster.ip_address] or [cluster.network_interface] points to the correct network interface through which the media streams will flow to other cluster nodes.

-13. Initialize and run agent worker.
+14. Initialize and run agent worker.

     1) Initialize agent workers for the first time execution if necessary

-       For webrtc-agent, avstream-agent or recording-agent, follow these steps:
+       For avstream-agent or recording-agent, follow these steps:

             cd Release-<Version>/
             access_agent/install_deps.sh

-       If you want to enable GPU-acceleration for video-agent, follow these steps:
+        For webrtc-agent, follow these steps:

             cd Release-<Version>/
+            webrtc_agent/install_deps.sh

+        For video-agent, follow these steps:

+            cd Release-<Version>/
+            video_agent/install_deps.sh

+       If you want to enable GPU-acceleration for video-agent through Media Server Studio, follow these steps:

+            cd Release-<Version>/
             video_agent/install_deps.sh --hardware
             video_agent/init.sh --hardware

+        If you want to enable GPU-acceleration for video-agent through libyami, follow these steps:

+            cd Release-<Version>/
+            video_agent/install_deps.sh --hardware
+            video_agent/init.sh --hardware --yami

     2) Run the following commands to launch agent worker:

         cd Release-<Version>/
         bin/daemon.sh start [session-agent/webrtc-agent/avstream-agent/audio-agent/video-agent/recording-agent/sip-agent]

-14. Repeat step 11 to 13 to launch as many MCU agent worker machines as you need.
+15. Repeat step 12 to 14 to launch as many MCU agent worker machines as you need.

-15. Choose one worker machine to run sip-portal if sip-agent workers are deployed:
+16. Choose one worker machine to run sip-portal if sip-agent workers are deployed:

         cd Release-<Version>/
         bin/daemon.sh start sip-portal

 ### 2.3.10 Configure VCA nodes as seperated machines to run video-agent {#Conferencesection2_3_10}
-To setup VCA nodes as separate machines, please follow these steps:
+To setup VCA nodes as separate machines, two approaches are provided.
+One is network bridging provided by VCA software stack.
+The other is IP forwarding rules setting through iptables.

+VCA built-in software stack provides network bridging support.
+Follow section 8 - Configuring nodes for bridged mode operation in VCA_SoftwareUserGuide_1_3.pdf.
+In this approach, all network traffic will go through one Ethernet interface.

+If you want to map each VCA node to different Ethernet interface, IP forwarding can be one alternative to achieve this goal.
+Follow these steps:
 1. Make sure one VCA card is correctly installed and VCA nodes successfully boot up.
 2. Make sure the host machine has enough ethernet interface for VCA nodes.
 Eg: host IP is "10.239.44.100" and 3 ethernet interfaces for 3 nodes of 1 VCA card, and the IP of ethernet Interfaces are "10.239.44.1", "10.239.44.2", "10.239.44.3".
 3. Make sure your ip routing tables(please get it with "route -n") on host machine is like below :